International Agency for Research on Cancer (IARC) classifies the role of this risk factor in cancer development.

 Chronic sun exposure

-Malignant melanoma risk does not appear to be associated with chronic sunlight exposure, a meta-analysis showed; however occupational sun exposure still probably increases risk over no sun exposure at all.
+Melanoma skin cancer risk does not appear to be associated with chronic sunlight exposure, a meta-analysis showed; however occupational sun exposure still probably increases risk over no sun exposure at all.

 Adolescent and young adult melanoma risk, and possibly also childhood melanoma risk, is higher in geographical areas with higher ultraviolet (UV) levels, US data show.